 - High school science standards such as photosynthesis are covered.

-- Video could be used to frame discussions about global social and environmental justice issues.
+- The video could be used to frame discussions about global, social, and environmental justice issues.

 - This NASA video focuses on how increased carbon dioxide from burning fossil fuels will impact agriculture around the world.

 - The video clarifies the the balance between the positive impacts of increased CO2 on plant growth and the negative impacts of a warmer atmosphere on growing seasons, water availability, drought, fire, and flooding.

 - The regions where food is grown now will not be the regions where the same crops will be able to grow in the future.

 - explanation of why there are vulnerable agricultural populations